 The following additional attachments come with this product:

 - Removable steel tow adapter

 - Two storage caps

 It’s important to note that the Camco Rhino 39002 sits higher than some other comparable portable tanks.
 Make sure you measure the height of your RV to ensure portable tank clearance before purchasing this product.

-- Ready to use kit includes everything needed to transport waste from your RV or trailer to a dump...
+- Transports Waste from Your RV/Trailer: Allows you to transport waste from your RV or trailer to a...